Atlanta Food Poisoning Attorney

 Eating contaminated food can make you really sick.
 It can keep you out of work and, in some cases, change the course of your life forever.
 Whoever is responsible for contaminating your food must be held fully accountable.

 At Hasner Law, our Atlanta personal injury attorneys will do everything we can to make that happen.
 Our team of attorneys has more than 80 years of combined experience navigating the complexities of injury cases like yours.
-We know that at-fault parties and insurance companies won’t make things easy for you, so we’re prepared to roll up our sleeves and fight on your behalf.
+We know that at-fault parties and insurance companies won’t make things easy for you, so we’re prepared to fight on your behalf.
 Among other things, we will:

 - Help you figure out which food caused your illness if you don’t already know.